web-dave/webdave.de/src/assets/posts/route_types.md

 #### Redirect

-The default route which brings you to a default route if no route is given.<br>
+The default route which brings you to a default route if no route is given.

 ```ts
 [